shayankjalali/darpol/README.md

 ## Author

-Built by [Your Name] as a learning project in quantitative finance.
+Built by Shayan Jalali as a learning project in quantitative finance.